Below is a list of some of the projects I have created or significantly contributed to. You'll find even more on my GitHub, at least the public ones.

 Keywords: Python, pygame, GameDev, Computer Graphics

 Short, simple, yet hard game.
-Features 5 levels, 8-bit music composed by me (which can be muted, thank god), horrible pixel art graphics created by me and casual mode since I realised I actually want people to beat my game.
-Brings some nostalgia.
-Since it's a game, of course I want to share it here.
+Features 5 levels, 8-bit music composed by me (which fortunately can be muted), horrible pixel art graphics created obviusly also by me and casual mode since I realised I actually want people to beat this frustrating abomination of a game. *sighs* It's still a game I guess so why not put it here?

 Zakazany Las (Forbidden Forest)